redoper1/redoper1/README.md

 ### 👋

-Hi, my name is David and I currently work as Front-end web developer at [BOOTIQ.io](https://www.bootiq.io/en).
+Hi, my name is David and I currently work as Full-stack developer at [BOOTIQ.io](https://www.bootiq.io/en).

 I love working on OSS projects and helping other people with their problems in various fields.